- Our front desk team will take your temperature when you arrive for your visit.

 - Safe arrival:

 - ✓ Scrubbing in: All patients and team members wash or sanitize their hands when they arrive.

 - ✓ Masks: Everyone wears a mask while they’re here.

 - ✓ Minimalism: We’ve temporarily removed some waiting room amenities to create a safer environment.
-Although we loved the Kind Bars and fresh flowers as much as you did, we need to reduce the number of surfaces and touch-points in the office.
+Although we loved the Kind Bars as much as you did, we need to reduce the number of surfaces and touch-points in the office.

 - Safe appointments: